buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 therein, and creates a large tree of :file:`.html` files (or a single :file:`.pdf` file).

-The :class:`buildbot.steps.python.BuildEPYDoc` step will run :command:`epydoc` to produce this API documentation, and will count the errors and warnings from its output.
+The :bb:step:`BuildEPYDoc` step will run :command:`epydoc` to produce this API documentation, and will count the errors and warnings from its output.